FlavScents AInsights Entry: Acetic Acid (CAS: 64-19-7)

 4. Use in Flavors

-Acetic acid is widely used in flavor formulations, particularly in vinegar, pickled products, and condiments.
-It functions as a flavor enhancer, providing a sour, tangy note that is essential in many culinary applications.
-Typical use levels in finished food products range from 200 to 3000 ppm, depending on the desired intensity and product type.
-Acetic acid is stable under normal cooking conditions but can volatilize at high temperatures, which may reduce its impact in some applications.
+Acetic acid is extensively used in flavor formulations, particularly in savory and condiment categories such as sauces, dressings, and pickled products.
+It functions as an acidulant, providing sourness and enhancing other flavors.
+Typical use levels in food range from 200 to 3000 ppm, depending on the desired intensity and product type.
+It is stable under acidic conditions but can volatilize at high temperatures, which should be considered during processing.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature